MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 1. Switch to the **Logs** tab of the **az104-11-vm0 | Diagnostic settings** blade and review the available event log collection options.

     >**Note**: By default, log collection includes critical, error, and warning entries from the Application Log and System log, as well as Audit failure entries from the Security log.
 Here as well you can switch to the **Custom** view for more detailed configuration settings.

+    >If you get any pop up for Save/Discard changes, choose any of the option.

 1. On the **az104-11-vm0** blade, in the **Monitoring** section, click **Logs** and then click **Enable**.